 Because of the dielectric fluid bath, the need for the compressor is negated.
 Server fans are also not necessary.
 Such an arrangement can eliminate around 10-30% of server power.
 Given this system, immersion cooling accounts for about 1.03 PUE.

 - High-Density Performance – Because organizations nowadays are scaling up their data centers for optimal operations, high-density performance is required.
 With the increase in density, it is inevitable to have increased heat levels as well.
+This is a crucial indicator in selecting a suitable cooling method in a data center.
+RDHx may be a short change to cooling high-density servers.
+Usage of RDHx is suitable for 25-30 kW rack densities.

 With increasing hardware, servers can hit 30 kW per rack.
 This may be a stretch in operations, cost, and maintenance when using RDHx.
 Ultimately, the cooling capacity will be spread thin as well.